AIDotNet/AntSK/README.md

 If you plan to use AntSK in commercial projects, you need to ensure that you follow the following steps:

-1. Copyright statement containing Apache license.
+1. Copyright statement containing AntSK license.
 [AntSK License](https://github.com/AIDotNet/AntSK?tab=Apache-2.0-1-ov-file).

 2. If you modify the software source code, you need to clearly indicate these modifications in the source code.